Undergraduate Admissions

 Admission Process

 The following information applies to undergraduate students applying for admission to academic programs.
-For students seeking information regarding admission to Career and Technical Education (CTE) programs, contact the College of Technology.
+If you would like information about admission to Career and Technical Education (CTE) programs, you can contact the College of Technology.
 Graduate students should refer to the Graduate Catalog.
 Doctor of Pharmacy students should refer to the College of Pharmacy.
 International Students should refer to the International Programs Office.

 The Office of Admissions notifies students of admission decisions within 14 days of receiving their completed application.
 Decisions may be delayed if documentation is incomplete upon submission.
 Students may be admitted with an in-progress transcript.
 However, the university reserves the right to restrict registration for the term following admission if all required documents, including final transcripts, are not submitted.